Sofitel Legend Metropole Hanoi: History

-In 1964, with American air raids imminent, the management decides to construct a bomb shelter in the courtyard of the hotel to protect guests.
-It has a 1m thick concrete ceiling and could accommodate 30 – 40 people.
-During that time the hotel-staff receives a military training course.
+In 1964, with American air raids imminent, hotel managers built a bomb shelter in the courtyard of the hotel to protect guests.
+It had a 1m thick concrete ceiling and could accommodate 30 to 40 people.
+Hotel-staff received a military training course.

-From 1969 to 1981 the Thong Nhat Hotel is home to several embassies and UN agencies, due to reconstruction of almost all public buildings all over Hanoi, the hotel accommodated different diplomatic representatives:
+From 1969 to 1981 the Thong Nhat Hotel was home to several embassies and UN agencies, due to reconstruction of almost all public buildings all over Hanoi, the hotel accommodated different diplomatic representatives from a variety of countries and coalitions.